Internal Service Layer

 zone = data_preprocessing_service(input_data, project_name="Example")

-Each targeting service mutates the prepared zone in place, records the requested state metadata on the zone, and adds or refreshes the corresponding target model.
+Each targeting service mutates the prepared zone in place, records the requested period metadata on the zone, and adds or refreshes the corresponding target model.

 Choosing Between Interfaces